-The aggregate market value and gross unrealized losses related to investments in an unrealized loss position at December 31, 2009 were \$3,099.0 million and \$165.6 million, respectively.
-There were no unrealized losses on a single security that exceeded 0.07% of the market value of the fixed maturity securities at December 31, 2009.
+The aggregate market value and gross unrealized losses related to investments in an unrealized loss position at December 31, 2010 were \$2,418,521 thousand and \$115,883 thousand, respectively.
+There were no unrealized losses on a single issuer that exceeded 0.08% of the market value of the fixed maturity securities at December 31, 2010.
 In addition, as indicated on the above table, there was no significant concentration of unrealized losses in any one market sector.
-The \$20.8 million of unrealized losses related to fixed maturity and equity securities that have been in an unrealized loss position for less than one year were generally comprised of highly rated government, corporate and mortgage-backed securities.
-Of these unrealized losses, \$20.7 million were related to securities that were rated investment grade or better by at least one nationally recognized statistical rating organization.
-The \$144.7 million of unrealized losses related to fixed maturity securities in an unrealized loss position for more than one year also related primarily to highly rated government, municipal, corporate and mortgage-backed securities.
-Of these unrealized losses, \$111.3 million related to securities that were rated investment grade or better by at least one nationally recognized statistical rating organization.
-The non-investment grade securities with unrealized losses are mainly comprised of corporate and commercial mortgage-backed securities.
-The gross unrealized depreciation greater than 12 months for mortgage-backed securities included only \$3.7 million related to sub-prime and alt-A loans.
+The \$36,827 thousand of unrealized losses related to fixed maturity and equity securities that have been in an unrealized loss position for less than one year were generally comprised of highly rated municipal, foreign government and domestic and foreign corporate securities.
+Of these unrealized losses, \$33,463 thousand were related to securities that were rated investment grade by at least one nationally recognized statistical rating organization.
+The \$79,056 thousand of unrealized losses related to fixed maturity and equity securities in an unrealized loss position for more than one year related primarily to highly rated domestic and foreign corporate, mortgage-backed, foreign government and municipal securities.
+Of these unrealized losses, \$66,514 thousand related to securities that were rated investment grade by at least one nationally recognized statistical rating organization.
+The non-investment grade securities with unrealized losses were mainly comprised of corporate and commercial mortgage-backed securities.
+The gross unrealized depreciation greater than 12 months for mortgage-backed securities included \$210 thousand related to sub-prime and alt-A loans.
 In all instances, there were no projected cash flow shortfalls to recover the full book value of the investments and the related interest obligations.
 The mortgage-backed securities still have excess credit coverage and are current on interest and principal payments.
-Unrealized losses have decreased since December 31, 2008, as a result of improved conditions in the overall financial market resulting from increased liquidity and lower interest rates.
+Unrealized losses have decreased since December 31, 2009, as a result of improved conditions in the overall financial market resulting from increased liquidity and lower interest rates.